datastax/pulsar-helm-chart/README.md

 ## Quick start

-With Helm installed with access to a Kubernetes cluster (ex minikube):
+With Helm installed to your local machine and with access to a Kubernetes cluster (e.g. minikube):

 ```
 helm repo add datastax-pulsar https://datastax.github.io/pulsar-helm-chart